oracle-devrel/devo.tutorials/oracle-translation-nlp-analysis.md

 ## Authentication

-Authentication is performed against Oracle Cloud resources and handled by Oracle's Identity Cloud Service (IDCS), using base 64 encoding.
+Authentication is performed against Oracle Cloud resources and handled by Oracle's Identity Cloud Service (IDCS), using Base64 encoding.

 The two main components of Oracle Translate are a client ID and a client secret.
 Using these components, we can perform authentication following this flow: